 Naval Strike Missile

-Raytheon builds launchers for the Naval Strike Missile in the United States, and has plans to leverage its extensive supply base to build the missile and other components in the U.S. as well.
+Raytheon has teamed with the Norwegian defense company Kongsberg Defence Aerospace to bring the fifth-generation missile stateside.
+The company builds launchers for the Naval Strike Missile in the United States, and is using its extensive supply base to build the missile and other components in the U.S. as well.

 Raytheon’s suite of advanced naval systems helps to defend fleets.

 Raytheon, Kongsberg partner for new, over-the-horizon, Naval Strike Missile.

 Wes Kremer, president of Raytheon Missile Systems, is focused on how the world's largest missile manufacturer keeps up with emerging global threats.